 The eggs should be laid out at 1-inch intervals, in a cricket tub, you can get 8 eggs.
 The eggs should be 1/2 to 3/4 buried in the damp vermiculite making sure the vermiculite is in contact with the egg.
 Replace the lid on the container.

 The incubation time will be determined by the temperature at which they are kept.

-For the first 4 months the temperature should be 75F during the day and dropping to a minimum 60F at night.
+For the first 4 months, the temperature should be 75F during the day and drop to a minimum of 60F at night.

 The eggs hatch better if kept in complete darkness so make sure to put the eggs somewhere dark and safe.

-The eggs will need checking regularly to remove any that have gone off or are mouldy.
-A top up with water may be required to keep the vermiculite moist.
+The eggs will need checking regularly to remove any that have gone off or are moldy.
+A top-up with water may be required to keep the vermiculite moist.

 If it’s dry then add 20ml of water to the vermiculite in one corner.

-There should always be cool retreat so the lizards can thermoregulate (keeping at the right temperature).
+There should always be a cool retreat so the lizards can thermoregulate (keeping at the right temperature).

 A new UV strip tube should be purchased to make sure the lizards receive the full benefits of the light, ZooMed™ ReptiSun 5 lamps work well.